Meet The Couple Inspiring Others To Conquer Their Most Audacious Dreams

 What is the most rewarding part of the project thus far?

 Rudy: People with something meaningful to say, get to say it.
 People who need inspiration, information and mentoring are able to get it.
 It’s been rewarding to see how quickly the podcast medium can take off and spread through the airwaves.
-Listener feedback, number of downloads are immediate indicators, being reported in real time.
+We get listener feedback.
+Number of downloads report immediate indicators in real time.
 Launching the podcast was like lighting a fuse, only to suddenly realize that it’s burning down faster than you expected.

 Fortunately, at the end of this fuse is an explosion of creative content that people can use to empower their lives.
 And, of course, I couldn’t be happier than to be creating this project with my wife, Joan.
 That’s a kind of reward that don’t think I could ever fully describe.